 - Lastly, use a toothpick to drag perpendicular lines through the peanut butter lines.
 This easily creates beautiful curves or even swirls.

 - Spread the peanut butter base with melted chocolate (mixed with a little coconut oil to prevent it from splintering when you cut it).
-Then squeeze lines of melted peanut butter about ¾ inches apart all over the surface.
+Add warmed peanut butter to a piping bag or a Ziplok bag with a hole cut in one corner.
+Then squeeze lines of melted peanut butter about ¾ inches apart over the surface.

 - With a toothpick or a wooden skewer, draw perpendicular lines, dragging through the peanut butter.